Zaltarba/blog/_posts/2024-09-27-BitcoinVolatility-3.md

 ---
 layout: post
 title: Bitcoin Volatility Estimation with the Parkinson Estimator in Python
-categories: [Statistics, Quantitative Finance, Algo Trading]
+categories: [Statistics, Quantitative Finance, Algo Trading, Python]
 excerpt: Learn how to estimate Bitcoin's volatility using the Parkinson estimator in Python with Binance data.
 Includes theory, implementation, and comparisons to classic volatility measures.
 image: /thumbnails/BitcoinVolatility3.webp
 hidden: false